Austria's Fragmented E-Government: 5,627 Public Websites

 Automated Audits

 Continuous: Web crawling for accessibility, security, and timeliness.
 Transparency dashboard for citizens.
-Basis for evidence-based policy.
+The basis for evidence-based policy.

 International Role Model: United Kingdom

-With gov.uk, the UK has created the most consistent example of a centralised government portal.
-In just 15 months (2013–2014), over 300 government websites were migrated to a single platform and 685 domains were closed.
-The result: better discoverability, a consistent user experience, and more efficient administration.
-The US, on the other hand, only has a directory portal with usa.gov – the more than 20,000 individual .gov domains remain decentralised.
+The UK has created the most consistent example of a centralised government portal with gov.uk.
+In just 15 months (2013–2014), over 300 government agency websites were migrated to a single platform and 685 domains were shut down.
+The payoff: better discoverability, a consistent user experience, and more efficient administration.
+The USA, by contrast, offers only a signpost portal at usa.gov, while its 20,000-plus individual .gov domains remain decentralised.

-The idea of a single, central web portal for all public bodies sounds tempting – but it has significant side effects:
+The idea of a single, central web portal for all public bodies sounds appealing, but it comes with significant side effects:

 Federalism & Autonomy

 Austria is a federal state.
-The states and municipalities have constitutionally guaranteed competencies – including in their external presentation.
-A central portal could be interpreted as an encroachment on state sovereignty.
+The provinces and municipalities possess constitutionally guaranteed competencies – including their external representation.
+A central portal could be interpreted as an infringement on provincial sovereignty.

-Hundreds of Austrian IT companies, agencies, and freelancers make a living from developing public websites.
-A central system would massively consolidate this market – in favour of a few large providers.
+Hundreds of Austrian IT companies, agencies, and freelancers depend on building public websites.
+A central system would consolidate this market sharply, in favour of a handful of large providers.

 Vendor Lock-in

-A single system means dependence on one provider.
-Maintenance contracts, licensing costs, and security updates would be negotiated centrally – with the provider holding corresponding market power.
+A single system means dependency on one provider.
+Maintenance contracts, licensing costs, and security updates would be negotiated centrally – granting corresponding market power to the provider.

 Single Point of Failure

-A central portal is a central target for attacks.
-A successful cyberattack would not affect just one municipality – but potentially all public services simultaneously.
+A central portal is a prime target for attacks.
+A successful cyberattack would not just hit one municipality; it could potentially take down every public service at once.

-The solution does not lie in choosing between "complete centralisation" and "total uncontrolled growth".
-A federated model – with shared standards, central registration, and decentralised implementation – could combine the advantages of both approaches.
+The solution is not a choice between "full centralisation" and "unchecked sprawl".
+A federated model, with common standards, central registration, and decentralised implementation, could combine the strengths of both approaches.

 The first step towards this: A complete directory of what exists.

-You can find concrete implementation strategies and technical architecture proposals in our analysis Austria + TYPO3: Smart Government Websites Following the German Model.
+Concrete implementation strategies and technical architecture proposals can be found in our analysis Austria + TYPO3: Smart Government Websites Following the German Model.

 The digital architecture of the Austrian public sector is complex, decentralised, and dynamic.
-The 5,627 web presences documented here are only a snapshot – the actual landscape is many times larger.
+The 5,627 web presences documented here are only a snapshot; the real landscape is many times larger.

 — Peter Drucker

-This analysis shows: Before discussing a "Federal CMS" or central platforms, Austria needs a complete directory of what currently exists.
-The first step of any digital transformation is transparency – not technology.
+This analysis shows that before debating a "Federal CMS" or any central platform, Austria needs a comprehensive directory of what already exists.
+The first step in any digital transformation is transparency, not technology.

 Decentralisation as a Principle

-The digital landscape is a direct reflection of the federal administrative culture.
-Each level operates with a high degree of autonomy – the result is fragmented, but diverse.
+The digital landscape is a direct reflection of Austria's federal administrative culture.
+Each level operates with a high degree of autonomy, and the result is fragmented yet diverse.

 The Subsite as a Strategic Tool

-Subsites are not technical accessories, but are used strategically: They preserve organisational independence and enable target-group-specific communication.
+Subsites are not mere technical accessories; they are used strategically, preserving organisational independence and enabling audience-specific communication.

 The Critical Directory Gap

-The lack of official, machine-readable directories – especially for municipalities – is the biggest weakness of the public digital infrastructure.
+The lack of official, machine-readable directories, particularly for municipalities, is the single greatest vulnerability in the public digital infrastructure.

-The way forward begins with a question that no one can answer today: How many websites does the Austrian state operate?
-This analysis provides a first, systematic starting point.
+The way forward starts with a question no one can answer today: how many websites does the Austrian state operate?
+This analysis offers a first, systematic starting point.

 Methodological Notes